On the equation N_{K/k}(\Xi)=P(t)

-As explained in \cite{CTSD94} and \cite{CTSSD98}, a device due to Salberger \cite{Sal88} enables one to transform some of the conditional proofs for the existence of rational points obtained under (H) into unconditional proofs for the existence of zero-cycles of degree 1.
+As explained in \cite{CTSD94,CTSSD98}, a device due to Salberger \cite{Sal88,Sal89} enables one to transform some of the conditional proofs for rational points obtained under (H) into unconditional proofs for zero-cycles of degree 1.

-In \cite{CTSSD98}, restrictions are made on the fibres : on the one hand one assumes that the Hasse principle and weak approximation hold in the smooth fibres, on the other hand one requires some abelianity condition for the splitting fields associated to the components of the singular fibres.
+In \cite{CTSSD98}, restrictions are made on the fibres : on the one hand one assumes that the Hasse principle and weak approximation hold on all smooth fibres, on the other hand one requires some abelianity condition for the splitting fields associated to the components of the singular fibres.

-{\it In this paper, we prove results of the above type in cases not covered by \cite{CTSSD98}: either the Hasse principle need not hold in the fibres, or the abelian splitting condition is not fulfilled.}
+{\it In this paper, we prove results of the above type in cases not covered by \cite{CTSSD98}: either the Hasse principle need not hold on the fibres, or the abelian splitting condition is not fulfilled.}